 Figure 5.
-Types of bricks according to challenge rules.
+Types of bricks according to the challenge rules.

-Another relevant aspect that required a specific investigation, was the coupling system between the drone and the magnetic plate.
-Two approaches were tested: one consisting of a sliding prismatic-like joint with a cardan system near the plate, and a damped system, which was the final solution adopted.
-In the first approach shown in Figure 4 the variable length of the sliding joint allowed the drone to pick up objects up to 50 cm below its flight altitude.
-However, the considerable variation of the center of mass once the object was gripped, caused oscillations that increased energy consumption, due to the autopilot continuously correcting the vehicle pose.
-On the other hand, the final proposed solution consists of four cables tensioned by as many springs, thus dampening the mechanical shocks and vibrations on the pack due to oscillations during transport.
-Furthermore, the cables allowed the plate to be attracted to the metal sheet present on the object, since the plate could freely move (within a range of ± 5 cm) along the vertical axis and in the horizontal plane (within ± 3 cm).
+Another relevant aspect that required specific investigation was the coupling system between the drone and the magnetic plate.
+Two approaches were tested, one consisting of a sliding prismatic-like joint with a cardan system near the plate and a damped system, which was the final solution adopted.
+In the first approach, shown in Figure 4, the variable length of the sliding joint allowed the drone to pick up objects up to 50 cm below its flight altitude.
+However, the considerable variation in the centre of mass once the object was gripped caused oscillations that increased energy consumption, as the autopilot had to continuously correct the vehicle’s position.
+The final proposed solution consisted of four cables tensioned by as many springs, thus dampening the mechanical shocks and vibrations on the pack due to oscillations during transportation.
+Furthermore, the cables allowed the plate to be attracted to the metal sheet on the object, as the plate could move freely (within a range of ± 5 cm) along the vertical axis and in the horizontal plane (within ± 3 cm).

 Experiments

-The DJI F550 hexacopter was chosen for the final setup, which offers a good compromise in terms of maximum payload and limited downwash effect.
-In fact, the adoption of the same gripping solution with a larger drone (DJI S900) was abandoned because the excessive downwash produced by rotors tended to move away the bricks below.
+The DJI F550 hexacopter was chosen for the final setup, which offered a good compromise in terms of maximum payload and limited downwash effect.
+In fact, the adoption of this gripping solution with a larger drone (DJI S900) was abandoned because the excessive downwash produced by the rotors tended to push away the bricks below.

 Figure 4.
 Approach with sliding prismatic-like joint with a cardan system near the plate.

-The magnets chosen for the final implementation of the plate are the 5 mm ones with a declared attraction force of approximately 3.8 kg for each single magnet, as shown in Table 1.
+The magnets chosen for the final implementation of the plate were 5 mm with a declared attraction force of approximately 3.8 kg for each single magnet, as shown in Table 1.
 The nominal value of the force of attraction is confirmed if the object is made of iron.
-For steel or other alloys this value can be reduced by more than 30 %.
-Often this given value decreases due to the coating or surface irregularities of the magnets.
-Another factor is the thickness of the metal surface to be lifted, which must not be too thin otherwise the force of attraction is not fully exploited.
-However, the presence of the ULTRAT air gap between the magnet and the ferrous surface to be lifted has considerably deteriorated the attraction force, which decreases very rapidly with increasing distance.
-Ten magnets of the above model were inserted into the plate, as shown in Figure 2 with alternating orientation of the magnetic field.
-Carrying out the tensile test with the aid of a digital dynamometer, it was necessary to apply a force of 4.9 kg to detach the plate from a thick ferrous surface (0.5 cm).
-Given the above considerations and the degradation of attraction obtained for each individual magnet, the force is still well within acceptable bounds.
-The choice of using passive magnets ensured a strong grip without detachments during the transport phases, despite the thin separation layer between the ferromagnetic surface and the magnets.
+For steel or other alloys, this value can be reduced by more than 30 %.
+Often, this given value decreases due to the coating or surface irregularities of the magnets.
+Another factor is the thickness of the metal surface to be lifted, which must not be too thin, or the force of attraction cannot be fully exploited.
+However, in this study, the presence of the ULTRAT air gap between the magnet and the ferrous surface to be lifted led to a considerable deterioration in the attraction force, which decreased very rapidly with increasing distance.
+Ten magnets of the above model were inserted into the plate, as shown in Figure 2, with alternating orientation in the magnetic field.
+Conducting the tensile test with the aid of a digital dynamometer, it was necessary to apply a force of 4.9 kg to detach the plate from the thick ferrous surface (0.5 cm).
+Given the above considerations and the degradation in the attraction obtained for each individual magnet, this force was still well within the acceptable limits.
+The use of passive magnets ensured a strong grip without any detachments during the transport phases despite the thin separation layer between the ferromagnetic surface and the magnets.